 Submission of final presentations is scheduled for June 1, 2021.
-Feedback on the research and scholarly projects will be provided by June 15, 2021.

 1.5.
 IFDP 19 Graduation Requirements

 1.5.1.
 Teaching Block Requirements

 Participants must complete a minimum of twenty (20) hours of online training and/or participation in teleconferences in the Teaching Block.
 In addition to completion of the online material, participation in teleconferences, and, if appropriate, face-to-face activities, the participants are required to create and present one teleconference presentation, and complete and submit one online learning presentation (refer to Appendices A and B).